zephyrproject-rtos/trusted-firmware-m/docs/security/index.rst

 Security Disclosures
 --------------------

-Trusted Firmware-M(TF-M) disclose all security vulnerabilities, or are advised about, that are relevant to TF-M. TF-M encourage responsible disclosure of vulnerabilities and try the best to inform users about all possible issues.
+Trusted Firmware-M (TF-M) disclose all security vulnerabilities, or are advised about, that are relevant to TF-M. TF-M encourage responsible disclosure of vulnerabilities and try the best to inform users about all possible issues.

-The TF-M vulnerabilities are disclosed as Security Advisories, all of which are listed at the bottom of this page.
+The TF-M vulnerabilities are disclosed as Security Advisories, all of which are listed in the `Security Advisories`_ section.

 Found a Security Issue?
 -----------------------